 PROGRESS

-The clients have enjoyed learning both about the natural world and gaining new practical skills via the traditional greenwood activities.
+The clients enjoyed learning both about the natural world and gaining new practical skills via the traditional greenwood activities.
 These have included whittling, ash splitting and smoothing the split wood on a shave horse.
 As part of the project, the team built a rustic cabinet from scratch using the skills they have learned which was both hugely satisfying and confidence building.
 The cabinet was used on display at the Rusland Valley Show and a number of Mind clients were able to attend and see their work admired.
 Several of the clients now progress these skills outside the monthly sessions.